 Questions to Start the Conversation

 Ask: What can we do to help?
-What actions might make a difference?
+What individual and group actions can help make a difference?

 - Talk with others about the allowance pay gap to see if there are differences in allowances/chores among your friends, classmates and peers.
 Conduct a classroom or school-wide survey to see if there are differences.